 "This is the perfect amount of time to get treatments for sensitive skin with superficial treatments," she explains.

 And so, keeping these five commandments in mind, chemical peels for sensitive skin are definitely fair game.
 And coming from a previous skeptic, I've only become more and more obsessed with the results in the weeks following the procedure.
-Like I said, I experienced minimal flaking and my skin has looked brighter, healthier, and much more even.
+As I said, I experienced minimal flaking and my skin has looked brighter, healthier, and much more even.
 Now I'm just counting down the days until I can get another—consider me addicted.